Anvesan ResearchStablecoin Funding Report

 Methodology

-111 publicly announced, source-verified funding events across stablecoin-adjacent companies, January 2024 through May 14, 2026.
+157 publicly announced, source-verified funding events across stablecoin companies and adjacent infrastructure, January 2024 through mid-May 2026.
 Each record carries amount, date, round type, stage, segment, investor list, and source URL.
-Top 25 entries cross-verified against at least two primary sources.
-The $5.02B headline is a floor: undisclosed strategic checks and unannounced rounds are excluded.
+The set spans venture rounds, strategic investments, token sales, IPOs, and M&A. Every record was independently re-verified against primary sources and named press.
+The $10.69B total is a floor: undisclosed strategic checks, unannounced rounds, and undisclosed-price acquisitions are excluded.

 Contents